Princess Lalla Amina of Morocco: Activities and awards

 Throughout her life she was an avid hunter and equestrian.
 Lalla Amina was President of the Moroccan Royal Federation of Equestrian Sports from 1999 up until her death in 2012.
 In October 1975, Lalla Amina became the godmother of the patrol boat El Jail ("Wanderer" in Arabic), the vessel was baptized in the Holy water of Mecca.
 In 1980, she set up a private breeding stable in Sidi Brini and launched the famous Week of the Horse held in Rabat.
 She was also Chairwoman of Special Olympics Morocco and member of Special Olympics Board of Directors.
 She was awarded the Order of Muhammad Second Class in 2007.

 Death and funeral

-Laila Amina died after a four month battle with lung cancer in Rabat on 16 August 2012.
+Laila Amina died four months after being diagnosed with lung cancer in Rabat on 16 August 2012.
 Her funeral prayers were performed after Al Asr prayer at the Ahl Fez mosque on 17 August 2012.
 Her body was buried at the Moulay El Hassan Mausoleum at the Royal Palace of Rabat.